JeffDeCola/my-cheat-sheets/README.md

 ## VISUAL OVERVIEW OF CREATING AN APP/SERVICE

-This illustration shows how various Apps and tools fit together for the goal of creating a App/Service,
+This illustration shows how various Apps and tools fit together for the goal of creating an App/Service,

 ![IMAGE - Creating Services Environment Overview - IMAGE](docs/pics/Creating-Services-Environment-Overview.jpg)